 Two representatives from each club must attend one Club Training Session.
 Dates and times for the 2014-2015 Club Training Sessions in Fall Quarter have passed; however, there will be Club Training Orientation Sessions during the Winter Quarter.

-The PowerPoint from the Club Orientation Session can be accessed here: Click Here to Access the Club Orientation Session PowerPoint
+----->The New Club Orientation Session Video is now ONLINE!
+You can access the video when you click the link below: The PowerPoint from the Club Orientation Session can be accessed here: Click Here to Access the Club Orientation Session PowerPoint

 Contact email@example.com for any questions.